DEFRA/ffc-development-guide/docs/cicd/jenkins.md

-# CI/CD pipelines
+# Jenkins
-The capabilities of FFC are underpinned by DevOps CI/CD pipelines providing cloud agnostic tooling with build and release automation  through Jenkins.
+Jenkins is used for all CI/CD pipelines across all FFC teams.

 ## Standards
 - Pipelines should be scripted within a Jenkinsfile and source controlled with the service it relates to